hunterphillips/sn-mockup/README.md

 # SN Mockup

 A rapid prototyping tool for ServiceNow platform UI.
 Build and interact with high-fidelity list views, forms, and navigation that match ServiceNow's Horizon design system — all backed by a local JSON data layer with full CRUD operations.
-No ServiceNow instance required.

 ![List view with filtering, sorting, and column search](src/assets/list-view.png)